johannesvollmer/regex-nodes/README.md

 - [ ] Add support for mobile devices
 - [ ] Enable sharing node graphs by url?
 - [ ] Reset view button when panned too far away
+- [ ] Do not always update URI, but only when user wants to share?